Hancy History, Family Crest & Coats of Arms

 Alternatively, the name could have been "a modification of Hankin, the nickname or diminutive of Randolph, prevalent in some of the oldest families of Cheshire.
 The existing families of this surname derive from that county, and the name was borne there in the rank of gentry in the XV. century."
 Another source agrees: "variant of Hankin.
 All the same a spot must be looked for in Cheshire, styled Hankey, which may have given birth to a local surname."

 Early Origins of the Hancy family

 The surname Hancy was first found in Cheshire in the village of Churton where it was found "in the beginning of the 16th century."
 "The Hankeys were seated here for many generations."

 Early records in Cheshire revealed: Jonn Hanky, of Churton in 1533, according to Earwaker's East Cheshire; and the Wills of Chester listed Hugh Hankey, of Churton in 1562 and Robert Hankey, of Darnell in 1610.

-Important Dates for the Hancy family
+Early History of the Hancy family

 This web page shows only a small excerpt of our Hancy research.
 Another 104 words (7 lines of text) covering the years 1770 and 1761 are included under the topic Early Hancy History in all our PDF Extended History products and printed products wherever possible.